 Seeing a city from the top is always a thrilling experience.
-There are many opportunities to do this in Florence and I’m sure your kids will enjoy them: one is walking up to Piazzale Michelangelo, where you’ll enjoy one of the most stunning views of Florence; another option is climbing the 463 stairs of Florence’s Duomo and taking in a superb view from the top.
+There are many opportunities to do this in Florence and your kids will for sure enjoy them: one is walking up to Piazzale Michelangelo, where you’ll enjoy one of the most stunning views of Florence; another option is climbing the 463 stairs of Florence’s Duomo and taking in a superb 360° view from the top.

 After strolling around in the central, paved streets of Florence, you can stop in Piazza della Repubblica, one of the hubs of the city centre, and take one or more rides on the antique carousel in the square.
 The young travellers can take a break from sightseeing and have a lot of fun.

-If you like Tuscan cuisine, take a cooking class with your kids too: you’ll be surprised.
-Many children love to get their hands dirty and create: afterward, you have the pleasure of tasting what you have created together!
+If you like Tuscan cuisine, take a cooking class with your kids too.
+You’ll be surprised at how much children love to get their hands dirty and cook!
+Afterward, you'll have the pleasure of tasting what you have created together!

 In case you come to Florence during summer, just know that the summer season can be really hot in town, so a nice way to cool off is at the pool.
 The sea is about an hour and a half away from Florence, but the city has several swimming pool options.
 Remember to bring a swim cap (if you don’t have one you can purchase it at the pool) and an ID.
 The swimming pools often have an area for bathing and sometimes a grassy area where you can refresh.